Our cookies

 Screenshot of data rollover breakdown

-But bear in mind if you change your plan then you will lose all your rolled over data from your last month.
-If you want to make the most of it, make sure you use all your rolled over data before switching.
+Just keep in mind that if you switch plans you will lose your rolled over data from the previous month.
+To get the most out of it, be sure to use up all your leftover data before switching your plan.

 You’ll rarely use the same amount of data each month, so this scheme gives you a bit of a cushion if you need to use more data for one month rather than paying iD’s expensive extra data charges.